 Dummy variable to avoid empty structures.

-Future versions may use different identifiers (such as “ReadSafetyDataV2” for the method when using Client/Server communication or “RequestSPDUV2DataType” and “ResponseSPDUV2DataType” for the SPDU data types when using PubSub communication), allowing a SafetyProvider to implement multiple versions of OPC UA Safety at the same time.
+Future versions may use different identifiers (such as “ReadSafetyDataV2” for the method when using Client/Server communication or “RequestSPDUV2DataType” and “ResponseSPDUV2DataType” for the SPDU data types when using PubSub communication), allowing a SafetyProvider to implement multiple versions of this document at the same time.
 Hence, the same SafetyProvider can be accessed by SafetyConsumers of different versions.

 [RQ6.9] Only scalar data types shall be used.
-Arrays are currently not supported by this part.
+Arrays are currently not supported by this document.

 The supported maximum length of the SafetyData is vendor-specific but still limited to 1500 bytes.
 Typical values for the maximum length include 1,16, 64, 256, 1024, and 1500 bytes.